open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ### Step 1: Prerequisites

 Ensure that your standalone node is equipped with the designated version of the immutable image.
 Adhere to all the steps provided in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.

-#### **Important Notes**:
+#### **Important Notes**

 Note #1: Please be aware that updates to the Edge Microvisor Toolkit are not compatible with mutable or ISO images.

 Note #2: Updates are supported only with Edge Microvisor Toolkit(EMT) images, which means updates must be performed using the most recent EMT image versions.
 Users should regularly check for new EMT image releases to plan their updates, as reverting to older images is not supported.

 Note #3: The Edge Microvisor Toolkit allows updates solely within its specific image types, such as DV or non-RT.
 This means that systems initially set up with a particular EMT image type, like non-RT, can only be updated using images of the same type.

 #### 1.1: Prepare the USB Drive